prushik/empty/README.md

 This will update configuration files if needed and deploy all configuration and content files, and restart the webserver service or warn that it might be needed.

-To perform the testsuite to verify configuration, either launch the tests via the provided web interface, or type: make test
+To perform the testsuite to verify configuration, type: make test

-This will perform all tests and report any issues in the configuration.
+This will perform all tests and report any issues in the configuration, or in the running deployment.